weiyi-jiang/orientation/README.md

 This page is created specifically for new comers to the lab.

-# Project resources

-For a quick overview of what we are up to, [here](../project_resource) is a curated list of project repositories of the lab.
-They are contributed by different past and current members in various styles, but are all meant to follow good computational research practice that makes our work easy to share and reproduce.

-**Please do one or more of the following tasks (or based on instructions Gao gave you)**.
+**Please try finishing one or more of the following tasks (or based on instructions Gao gave you)**.
-**Please make sure you use the best of your knowledge editing Markdown format files, that is, format things nicely and logically**.

 # Tasks